 School resources were sent in early December 2013 and are available online here.

-Parish resources are being posted in mid February and are available online here.
+Parish resources were posted in mid February and are available online here.

 Our Lenten Reflection Programme for 2014 is available below in five different languages.
 English copies of it were posted to parishes in the last week of January.
 The Māori, Tongan, Samoan and Tokelauan versions were sent to parishes in the second week of February.
 To get a printed copy of any of these please contact our office on 0800 22 10 22.